 I saw this recipe a couple of years ago and saved it to try because it seemed so interesting to put lemonade concentrate into the batter!
 I finally got around to trying these and they taste just like lemonade…in cookie form!

-- Cream the butter and sugar together in a large mixing bowl.
+Cream the butter and sugar together in a large mixing bowl for at least 2-3 minutes.

-- Add the sugar and baking soda and beat until combined.
+Add the sugar and baking soda and beat for 1-2 more minutes.

-- Beat in the eggs and 1/2 cup of the lemonade concentrate.
+Beat in the eggs and 1/2 cup of the thawed lemonade concentrate.

-- Brush the hot cookies with a little bit of the remaining lemonade concentrate and then sprinkle with a little bit of sugar.
-Let cool and enjoy!
+Brush the hot cookies with a little bit of the remaining lemonade concentrate and then sprinkle with a little bit of sugar.
+Let cool completely and then enjoy!

 LEMONADE COOKIES